Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: HYPOTHESIS TESTING

-Consider testing the hypothesis $H_0: \bm{c}'\bs\beta = 0$ for a fixed $r \times 1$ contrast vector $\bm{c}$.
-For this one-dimensional constraint, an equivalent to the Wald statistic given in (\ref{eq:Wald_stat}) is to use the test statistic $Z = \bm{c}'\bs{\hat\beta} / \sqrt{\bm{c}'\bm{V}^{CR}\bm{c}}$, which follows a standard normal distribution in large samples.
-In small samples, it is common to use the CR1 or CR1S estimator and to approximate the distribution of $Z$ by a $t(m - 1)$ distribution. \citet{Hansen2007asymptotic} provided one justification for the use of this reference distribution by identifying conditions under which $Z$ converges in distribution to $t(m-1)$ as the within-cluster sample sizes grow large, with $m$ fixed \citep[see also][]{Donald2007inference}. \citet{Ibragimov2010tstatistic} proposed a weighting technique derived so that that $t(m-1)$ critical values are conservative (leading to rejection rates less than or equal to $\alpha$).
-However, both of these arguments require that $\bm{c}'\bs\beta$ be separately identified within each cluster.
-Outside of these circumstances, using $t(m-1)$ critical values can still lead to over-rejection \citep{Cameron2015practitioners}.
-Furthermore, using these critical values does not take into account that the distribution of $\bm{V}^{CR}$ is affected by the structure of the covariate matrix.
+Consider testing the hypothesis \(H_0: \mathbf{c}'\boldsymbol\beta = 0\) for a fixed \(r \times 1\) contrast vector \(\mathbf{c}\).
+For this one-dimensional constraint, an equivalent to the Wald statistic given in (\ref{eq:Wald_stat}) is to use the test statistic \(Z = \mathbf{c}'\boldsymbol{\hat\beta} / \sqrt{\mathbf{c}'\mathbf{V}^{CR}\mathbf{c}}\), which follows a standard normal distribution in large samples.
+In small samples, it is common to use the CR1 or CR1S estimator and to approximate the distribution of \(Z\) by a \(t(m - 1)\) distribution.
+Hansen (2007) provided one justification for the use of this reference distribution by identifying conditions under which \(Z\) converges in distribution to \(t(m-1)\) as the within-cluster sample sizes grow large, with \(m\) fixed (see also Donald and Lang 2007).
+Ibragimov and Müller (2010) proposed a weighting technique derived so that \(t(m-1)\) critical values lead to rejection rates less than or equal to \(\alpha\).
+Both of these arguments require that \(\mathbf{c}'\boldsymbol\beta\) be separately identified within each cluster.
+Outside of these circumstances, using \(t(m-1)\) critical values can still lead to over-rejection (Cameron and Miller 2015).
+Furthermore, using these critical values does not take into account that the distribution of \(\mathbf{V}^{CR}\) is affected by the structure of \(\mathbf{X}\).

-An alternative t-test developed by \citet{Bell2002bias} involves using a $t(\nu)$ references distribution, with degrees of freedom $\nu$ estimated by a Satterthwaite approximation.
-The Satterthwaite approximation \citep{Satterthwaite1946approximate} entails using degrees of freedom that are a function of the the first two moments of the sampling distribution of $\bm{c}' \bm{V}^{CR} \bm{c}$.
-Theoretically, these degrees of freedom should be